 Inflammatory Response Research, Inc. (IRR) is a drug development company focused on pharmaceutical products for the treatment of inflammatory disorders and conditions.
 Given the COVID-19 pandemic our current focus is on a safe and effective therapeutic for use in the global treatment paradigm.
-In parallel development is a dose-pak for the common cold and a ‘First Response’ injectable to treat acute inflammation associated with traumatic brain injury.
+In parallel development is a ‘First Response’ injectable to treat acute inflammation associated with polytrauma (all trauma) as well as traumatic brain injury.

 Marketed commercially as Xyzal® in the United States by Sanofi-Aventis, levocetirizine is indicated for the relief of symptoms associated with allergic rhinitis and chronic idiopathic urticaria.
 The small molecule is considered an ideal, ‘insurmountable’ antihistamine by pharmacologists.

 Marketed commercially as Singulair® in the United States by Merck, montelukast is approved for the treatment of allergy, asthma, and exercised induced bronchoconstriction.

 The novel coronavirus presenting in Wuhan, China in late 2019 has been characterized as the seventh discrete coronavirus species capable of causing human disease.
 This virulent organism, responsible for the global pandemic, efficiently spreads from person to person veiled by a long incubation period of up to fourteen days.
 Addressing the COVID-19 therapeutic challenge is IRR401, a safe and effective combination therapeutic to decrease the inflammatory response elicited by the virus.